 And since now my stomach was grumbling extra loud, I added a salad onto my tray (yes, they actually had something healthy, too) for good measure…and to help soak up some of that gargantuan beer.

 The beer was malty and refreshing on the hot summer night, the pretzels were chewy and salty, and the ambiance was laidback and fun.
 Yes, Augustiner-Keller was a memorable experience.
 It seemed more than just a tourist spot, too.
 I could see myself going there for a drink after work or meeting up with friends for a celebration if I lived in Munich.

 Hofbräuhaus on the other hand, I could not see doing that.
 It had a distinctly touristy vibe.
 But I always live by the motto that things that are touristy are likely that way for a reason…because they’re fun, historic and/or interesting.

 Hofbräuhaus was a combination of those three (mostly the first two) and is still worth a visit besides being on the tourist trail.

 Beer Garden #2: Hofbräuhaus, More of a Beer Hall than a Beer Garden

-The first thing to note about Hofbräuhaus is that it doesn’t quite have a beer “garden” feel to it.
+The first thing to note about Hofbräuhaus is that it doesn’t quite have a beer “garden” feel to it as it’s located in the city center, not too far from Marienplatz Square.
 This will serve you well in the winter months, but in the summer being indoors was quite stifling due to lack of air conditioning.
 While there is an outdoor patio that serves as the beer garden, it was completely full when we arrived, so we found a table by a window and hoped to get some semblance of a breeze.

 Inside is still entertaining and a good German beer experience because it is more like a beer hall, with massive, intricate ceilings and elevated platforms where costumed men performed traditional German folk music on stringed instruments.